Kynos Aljaba

 Pegaso 7345

 Notes: This semi-tractor was designed primarily to pull tank transporter trailers.
 It is a newer design than the Aljaba, having been introduced in 1988, but is designed to tow a lesser load, due the fact that Spain needed a smaller tank transporter for transit through its tunnels and mountain roads.
 The Pegaso 7345 has a forward control tipper cab with seating for six in two rows of seats.
 The 6x6 suspension has some off-road capability, but is primarily meant for road use.
-Behind the cab is a spare tire and two winches with a 20-ton-capacity each.
+Behind the cab is a spare tire and two winches with a 20-ton capacity each.
+The 7345 is powered by a Pegaso 12.8-liter turbodiesel developing 450 horsepower, coupled with a ZF Synchromesh transmission with 16 forward and two reverse gears.

 Price